iteratec/Loomo-Ros-App/README.md

 ```

 and then the App on Loomo.
 Long click on Loomo's display and choose your location from the drop-down menu.
 Then click again and choose init_navigation.
-Launch the laser-scan transformation and filter in a new terminal
+Launch the rviz in a new terminal
 ```
 roslaunch loomo_laser rviz_laserfilter.launch
 ```